Per un amico: Composition and critical reception

 Per un amico is rooted within the progressive rock genre, yet includes elements of music ranging from avant-garde to hard rock.
 The lyrics in the album are sung in Italian.

-Robert Taylor, in an Allmusic review, gave the album a four-and-a-half stars out of five and a positive review.
+Robert Taylor, in an Allmusic review, gave the album four-and-a-half stars out of five and a positive review.
 Deeming it, along with its predecessor, a classic, he claimed that it was as fine as the music of major groups such as Genesis, Yes, or King Crimson, and concluded, "Always intelligent, but without pretension, this is progressive rock in its most literal definition".

 Classic Rock Magazine wrote: "Reminiscent of Genesis circa Selling England by the Pound, PFM prove that prog isn’t the exclusive province of posh public schoolboys."

 Rolling Stone listed the album at 19th in their "50 Greatest Prog Rock Albums of All Time" list.